Plumsail/forms-docs/SharePoint/how-to/flow.rst

 .. title:: Send an email notification after submitting SharePoint form

 .. meta::
-   :description: How to use MS Power Automate Plumsail Forms connector with SP Forms
+   :description: How to use MS Power Automate Plumsail Forms connector with SharePoint forms to send an email

 How to send email notification after submitting SharePoint form
 ======================================================================================